moiatgit/rustbook/src/ch16-03-shared-state.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-13/src/main.rs}}
 ```

-<span class="caption">Listing 16-13: Ten threads each increment a counter
+<span class="caption">Llistat 16-13: Ten threads each increment a counter
 guarded by a `Mutex<T>`</span>

 We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did